ctlearn-project/ctlearn/README.md

 CTLearn works with any TensorFlow model obeying the signature `logits = model(features, params, training)` where `logits` is a vector of raw (non-normalized, pre-Softmax) predictions, `features` is a dictionary of tensors, `params` is a dictionary of training parameters and dataset metadata, and `training` is a Boolean that's True in training mode and False in testing mode.
 Since models in CTLearn v0.2.0 return only a single logits vector, they can perform only one classification task (e.g. gamma/hadron classification).

 Provide in this section the directory containing a Python file that implements the model and the module name (that is, the file name minus the .py extension) and name of the model function within the module.
-Everything in the **Model Parameters** section is directly included in the `params` passed to the model, so arbitrary configuration parameters may be passed to the provided model.
+Everything in the **Model Parameters** section is directly included in the model `params`, so arbitrary configuration parameters may be passed to the provided model.

-In addition, CTLearn includes three models for gamma/hadron classification.
+In addition, CTLearn includes three [models](models) for gamma/hadron classification.
 CNN-RNN and Variable Input Network perform array-level classification by feeding the output of a CNN for each telescope into either a recurrent network, or a convolutional or full-connected network head, respectively.
 Single Tel classifies single telescope images using a convolutional network.
 All three models are built on a simple, configurable convolutional network called Basic.

 ### Training